ensemble-codes/ensemble-framework/README.md

 #### Create a task

-User creates a task by calling the `createTask` function.
+Users create tasks by calling the `createTask` function.

 #### Listen for proposals

-User subsribes for proposal updates.
+Users subscribe to proposal updates.
 This is done by calling the `setOnNewProposalListener` function.

-#### Recieve proposal
+#### Receive proposal

-By receiving a proposal, user can accept or reject it.
+By receiving a proposal, users can accept or reject it.
 This is done by calling the `approveProposal` function.
-This puts the proposal onchain and assocaites it with the task.
+This puts the proposal on-chain and associates it with the task.

 #### Listen for task updates

-User subsribes for task updates.
+Users subscribe to task updates.
 This is done by calling the `setOnNewTaskListener` function.
 Update the task status and other data in the UI.

 ## Deployments

-The stack is EVM based, we support Solana with NeonEVM.
+The stack is EVM-based; we support Solana with NeonEVM.

 ### Base Sepolia